victor-lillo/zoomable-image/README.md

 - 🔎 **Flexibility:** select the images you want to be zoomable or do it programmatically.
 - 🌈 **Accessible:** designed and conceived to leave no one behind.
 - 🖱 **Mouse, keyboard and gesture friendly:** click out the image, click the close button, press `ESC` or scroll to close the zoom.
-- 🕵🏽 **Customization:** set your scroll offset, image sizes, backdrop color & close button styles.
+- 🕵🏽 **Customization:** set your scroll offset, image sizes & close button styles.
 - 🌐 **Framework agnostic:** works with React, Vue, Svelte, Solid, MDX, etc.

 ## Installation ⚙️